Type-Based Termination for Futures

-Before we can do so, we define the following size-preserving tail observation.
-We will see later on that the type $\forall i.\,\str_A[i]$ is the actual coinductive type that $\str_A[i]$ approximates.

 The even-indexed substream retains the head of the input, but its tail is the odd-indexed substream of the input's tail.
 The odd-indexed substream, on the other hand, is simply the even-indexed substream of the input's tail.
 Operationally, the heads and tails of both substreams are computed on demand similar to a lazy record.
-Unlike their functional counterparts, however, the recursive calls proceed concurrently due to the nature of cut.
+Unlike their sequential counterparts, however, the recursive calls proceed concurrently due to the nature of cut. \textcolorbf{blue}{Since our examples will keep constraints implicit, we indicate when constraints are assumed or asserted inline for clarity.}

-This pair terminates---although $\odds$ calls $\evens$ with the same input size argument $i$, $\evens$ calls $\odds$ with the decreased size argument $j<i$.
-We sketch the termination argument for such definitions at the end of section 4.
-Note, however, that we are unable to ascribe them more specific types, like:

-This is a tradeoff of using our formulation of sized types that we discuss in the related work section. \end{example}

-The definition $f$ is well-typed iff $\overline{i};\C;\overline{x}:\overline{A}\vdash P_f(\overline{i},\overline{x},y)::(y:A)$, but we do not yet have a rule for checking calls.
-Thus, add to the process typing judgment the following \emph{coinductive} rule (indicated by the double line) where $\abs{\Gamma}$ projects its address variables as a vector.
-That is, our process typing judgment is itself a mixed inductive-coinductive system.

-To elaborate, a typing derivation is a tree where all of its infinite branches are guarded by an instance of the call rule, although we restrict our attention to circular derivations, which have a finite representation.
-Following Brotherston \cite{Brotherston}, we admit applications of weakening and substitutions for contextual data at circular edges generated by the call rule.
-Note that typechecking is still tractable, as this system can be converted into an inductive/finite one via standard techniques \cite{Amadio93}.
-In fact, let us consider the following example.

-\begin{example}[Nat consumer I] The process definition below to the left traverses a unary natural number by induction.
-Let us simulate, line-by-line, the typechecking process which constructs a circular derivation of $i;\cdot;x:\nat[i]\vdash y\from\eat~i~x::(y:\mathbf{1})$.
-We refer to constructing the circular edge, which weakens $j<i$ and substitutes size and address variable arguments to match the original judgment, as ``tying the knot.''